 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 Install XQuartz, which provides X11 support and is required by Gazebo and OGRE

-The Gazebo formula has an optional dependency on the DART physics engine can be used as well, though it must be installed using the following procedure prior to installing Gazebo9 without using the precompiled binary:
+The Gazebo formula has an optional dependency on the DART physics engine, which must be installed using the following procedure prior to installing Gazebo9 without using the precompiled binary:

-brew tap dartsim/dart brew install dartsim --core-only # Gazebo will be built with DART (autodetected), bullet and simbody brew install gazebo8 --with-bullet --with-simbody
+brew tap dartsim/dart brew install dartsim6 # Gazebo will be built with DART (autodetected), bullet and simbody brew install gazebo9 --build-from-source

 installed using the